 About: Gary (’88) is president of the Class of 1988 and a board member of the Portland, Oregon, chapter of the J. Reuben Clark Law Society.
 He has practiced since graduation at Miller Nash in Portland and now is chair of the firm’s construction industry team.
 He and his wife, Elizabeth, are now empty nesting, and enjoy three adult children and one granddaughter.
 They love the beauties of the Great Northwest’s mountains and coastline.

 Favorite BYU Law memory: I don’t know if this is my favorite memory, but it is definitely the most profound memory I have from law school.
 I was walking by a classmates carol in the early morning and I saw an airplane fly directly into the World Trade Center Towers.
 I asked my classmate “what movie trailer is that?”
 He responded “this is live and is actually happening.”
 I hadn’t realized that I had just seen the second plane fly into the tower live, and it was so unbelievable that I thought it was a fake scene in a movie trailer.
 The rest of the day was somber, as the law students gathered in shock and then all classes were cancelled.
 September 11th during law school invokes a poignant memory.

-About: Jonathan (’04) is the Global Brand Protection Director for ZAGG Inc., based in Midvale, Utah, and he works to ensure ZAGG’s products are authentically sold and distributed.
+About: Jonathan (’04) is the Chief IP Counsel for a firm providing legal advice and leading intellectual property strategy and implementation globally for a family of blockchain/crypto companies.
 Prior to working in-house, Jonathan lived and worked in New York and was a partner in a boutique intellectual property law firm.
 He and his wife Allison have six children (1 boy, the oldest, and then 5 girls) that keep them busy and happy.
 Jonathan loves spending time in the mountains, coaching his kids’ soccer teams, and watching BYU sports – Go Cougs!